CornellLabofOrnithology/auk/README.md

 therefore the species that users of `auk` can extract. eBird releases an updated taxonomy once a year, typically in August, at which time `auk` will be updated to include the current taxonomy.
-When using `auk`, users should be careful to ensure that the version they’re using is in sync with the eBird Basic Dataset they’re working with.
+When using `auk`, users should be careful to ensure that the version they're using is in sync with the eBird Basic Dataset they're working with.
 This is most easily accomplished by always using the must recent version of `auk` and the most recent release of the dataset.